Azure/azure-iot-sdk-csharp/device/devdoc/requirements/deviceclient_requirements.md

 ## Overview

 DeviceClient class allows devices to communicate with an Azure IoTHub.
 It can send event messages and receive messages.
 The client handles communication with IoTHub through a transport protocol specified.
-It uses Amqp for PCL, Http or Amqp for UWP.
+It uses Http or Amqp for UWP.

 ## References